 Fiberglass panels are also available.
 Fiberglass is much heavier than foam, and it’s this mass that improves its soundproofing qualities.
 These panels tend to be more expensive, but are extremely hard-wearing.
 Larger panels especially will need to be mounted on stud to prevent the weight from damaging your drywall.

 Especially if your recording or practice room is a shared space, having soundproofing panels that look presentable even when you’re not recording is going to keep everybody happy.
 Most of the top manufacturers usually have a few color options for their products, and often you’ll even see different textures available on foam panels.

 Most panels don’t come with any kind of pre-prep for mounting.
-Rigid panels will require that you install hanging hardware yourself, and most foam panels will need to be mounted on wood, or cardboard before hanging.
-Better foam kits will at least come with adhesive strips to help you stick the panels to the backing of your choice, but it’s often the case that more adhesive is always necessary.
+Rigid panels will require that you install hanging hardware yourself, and most foam panels will need to be mounted on wood or cardboard before hanging.
+Better foam kits will at least come with adhesive strips to help you stick the panels to the backing of your choice, but it’s often the case that more adhesive is necessary.

 Final Thoughts on The Best Acoustic Soundproofing Foam Panels